Dr Alexander Kelly

-Alex has been a part-time Senior Lecturer with the school since the start of its first course in 2006.
-He also teaches regularly at other UK Universities and abroad.
+Alex is Reader in Theatre & Performance and has been with Performing Arts at Leeds Beckett since the start of its first course in 2006.
 He is Co-Artistic Director of the Sheffield-based theatre company Third Angel, with whom he devises, directs, writes, designs and performs.
 Third Angel’s work tours throughout Britain, mainland Europe and beyond.

 - Lift Off 1: Process